jitendrapatidar20/mini-event-management-task/README.md

 🎫 Booking System (Users)

-Authenticated users can:
+Authenticated users (use Laravel Breeze or Sanctum for API) can:
     View a list of available events.
     Search events by title or location.
     Book seats within availability.
     View their own bookings.
     Cancel bookings (soft delete).

 Prevents:
 Overbooking (respects available_seats).